-- 1. Ten credits from the standards below (5 credits in reading and 5 credits in writing) are required to meet the University Entrance literacy requirements. - 2 .
-For standards that meet both reading and writing requirements it is possible to split the credits to fulfil the literacy requirement.
-For example, Art History 3.1 (91482, 4 credits) can contribute 2 credits to the reading requirement and 2 credits to the writing requirement.

-3. List of Level 2, 3 and 4 subjects that contribute
+- 1. Ten credits from the standards below (5 credits in reading and 5 credits in writing) are required to meet the University Entrance literacy requirements. - 2 .For standards that meet both reading and writing requirements it is possible to split the credits to fulfil the literacy requirement.
+For example, Art History 3.1 (91482, 4 credits) can contribute 2 credits to the reading requirement and 2 credits to the writing requirement. - 3.
+A list of Level 2, 3 and 4 subjects that contribute can be found on the NZQA website for specific literary standards. - 4.
+A List of Approved Subjects for University Entrance can be found on the NZQA website.